swvanderlaan/MetaGWASToolKit/README.md

 - Genome of the Netherlands, version 5 [GoNL5], b37.
 GoNL4 contains about xx million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).
 - Combination of 1Gp3 and GoNL5 [1Gp3GONL5], b37.
 This contains about 100 million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).

-One can create the reference from VCF-files (version 4.1+) using `parseVCF.pl`.
+One can create the reference from VCF-files (version 4.1+) using `parseVCF.pl`, and in fact doing so is an option in the `qsub_metagwastoolkit.sh`.
 This script will automagically create various *variantID* versions, and add in information per variant.
 The resulting file is used by `gwas2ref.harmonizer.py` for harmonization.

 ##### Something
 [Some text here]